MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 ### Passkey optional settings

 There are some optional settings on the **Configure** tab to help manage how passkeys can be used for sign-in.
+You can select **Microsoft Authenticator (preview)** if the checkbox is displayed in the admin center.
+Otherwise, you can any specific Authenticator Attestation GUID (AAGUID) that you want to restrict.

 :::image type="content" border="true" source="media/howto-authentication-passwordless-security-key/optional-settings-with-aaguid.png" alt-text="Screenshot of FIDO2 security key options.":::